 \section{Codes, Computing Architecture and Compute Times}

 We used PyTorch implementations for SVGP(\url{https://docs.gpytorch.ai/en/latest/variational.html}) and SKI(\url{https://docs.gpytorch.ai/en/v1.6.0/examples/02_Scalable_Exact_GPs/KISSGP_Regression.html}), and the VNNGP implementation following the example of GPyTorch (\url{https://docs.gpytorch.ai/en/v1.13/examples/04_Variational_and_Approximate_GPs/VNNGP.html}).
 The Vecchia R package we used for the first two tests can be found here \url{https://cran.r-project.org/web/packages/GpGp/index.html}.
 All other Vecchia tests were run with code found here \url{https://github.com/katzfuss-group/scaledVecchia/tree/master}. \emph{gp2Scale} is implemented as part of the \anonymized{\emph{gpCAM}, \url{https://gpcam.lbl.gov/}} open-source Python package.
 SVGP, SKI, and VNNGP were all trained with the Adam optimizer.
-Vecchia and gp2Scale are trained via MCMC.
+Vecchia is trained with MLE-II; gp2Scale is always trained via MCMC for assessment and propagation of hyperparameter uncertainties.
 While this might lead to some discrepancies in method comparisons, these mechanisms are baked into the software packages, and the observed performance differences are unlikely to be caused by them.
 If this were the case, it should be seen as a strength of methods compatible with MCMC.